Inside Gov. Emmanuel’s industrial 'revolution' in Akwa Ibom

 $4.2billion Ibom Deep Seaport Project a game changer.

-The Akwa Ibom government is pushing ahead with the $4.2billion Ibom Deep Seaport Project (IDSP) which is going to be a game changer for the country’s economy, when is it completed.
+The Akwa Ibom government is pushing ahead with the $4.2billion Ibom Deep Seaport Project (IDSP) which may be a game changer for the country’s economy when completed.

 A French-Chinese consortium, Bollore Africa Logistics-Power China International Group Limited, has been picked as the preferred bidder for the port which is to be constructed on a 14,400-hectare site, as a part of a proposed industrial city.
 The land for the project was donated by the Akwa Ibom government.